Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management

 This arrangement creates a logical flow where: \begin{itemize} \item Bus numbers generally increase from left to right and top to bottom. \item The generators at buses 1, 3, 6, and 7 are properly distributed. \item The central position serves as a major junction with buses 5, 6, and 10. \end{itemize} \end{responsebox} According to the GPT model's response, it can be observed that it cannot arrange different segments in the correct positions considering its semantic understanding, as illustrated in Fig.~\ref{GenAI-inability-segments-OPF}.
 The Image \# is replaced with Segment \# for better clarification of this incorrect rearrangement implemented by the GPT model in this figure.

 Hence, according to this issue, an additional technique is required to improve the accuracy of this rearrangement process.
 Thus, an SoM-GI technique is proposed based on training the GPT model with rules, power system principles, and visual indicators to enhance the capability of positioning different segments, assisting the GenAI to handle SLD segments (based on the connection, position of shapes, and PF rules, etc.) simultaneously.
-The next part shows the principles of the SoM technique along with the relevant information according to this application. \paragraph{Proposed Set-of-Mark Guided Generative Intelligence (SoM-GI) Technique} The arrangement of power system segments into structured grid layouts presents significant challenges in visualization and analysis in terms of different unexpected scenarios that can happen in the SCADA room.
-In this section, adapting the SoM prompting methodology proposed, combined with the GenAI (named as SoM-GI) to systematically arrange different segments based on visual markers and linguistic rules, including CBs, directional indicators, and CPs, and semantic understanding of the GPT model. \subparagraph{Problem Formulation} Following the SoM-GI framework, the power system arrangement task is defined as a visual grounding problem.
+The next part shows the principles of the SoM technique along with the relevant information according to this application. \paragraph{Proposed Set-of-Mark Generative Intelligence (SoM-GI) Technique} The arrangement of power system segments into structured grid layouts presents significant challenges in visualization and analysis in terms of different unexpected scenarios that can happen in the SCADA room.
+In this section, adapting the SoM prompting methodology proposed, combined with the GenAI (named as SoM-GI) to systematically arrange different segments based on visual markers and linguistic rules, including CBs, directional indicators, and CPs, and the semantic understanding of the GPT model.

+\textbf{Problem Formulation} Following the SoM-GI framework, the power system arrangement task is defined as a visual grounding problem.
 Given a set of power system segments $\mathcal{S} = \{S_1, S_2, ..., S_9\}$ to be arranged in a $3 \times 3$ grid, each segment contains visual markers that guide proper placement.
 Let $G \in \mathbb{R}^{3 \times 3}$ represent the target grid arrangement, where each cell $G_{i,j}$ contains one segment from $\mathcal{S}$.
 The arrangement function is defined as Eq.~(\ref{som_arrangement})~\cite{yang2023set}: